Good Code

 Lesson 03

-Handle rejected promises at the boundary where you can return a useful response.
+Catch rejected promises at the HTTP boundary where the route can log context and send one response.

 import type { ServerResponse } from "node:http";